-Guests with a mask certificate are requested to present their certificate at the Saastal Bergbahnen AG ticket office at the Alpin Express valley station.
+Guests with a mask certificate are requested to present their certificate at the Saastal Bergbahnen AG ticket office.
 In order to identify these persons, guests will receive a tag on their upper arm (deposit CHF 20.-).
 This prevents guests from being repeatedly reminded of the mask requirement on the lifts.
 At the valley stations of the gondola lifts, guests are asked to report to the lift staff.

 Guests with a mask certificate will be transported alone or with their family in a gondola for their own protection and that of other guests.
 During busy periods on the lifts, there may therefore be longer waiting times before a gondola can be made available for single use.
-As it is not possible to make the large gondolas Felskinn, Längfluh and Metro Alpin available for single use, guests with a mask certificate are requested to avoid these gondolas.
-We also advise these guests to avoid the peak times between 09:00 - 10:30 and recommend transport on the following lifts:
+As it is not possible to make the large gondolas Felskinn, Längfluh and Metro Alpin available for single use, guests with a mask certificate are requested to avoid these gondolas if possible.

 The tourism industry associations have launched the uniform "Clean & Safe" label on the initiative of Switzerland Tourism.
 With this label, the tourism service providers signal that they have committed themselves to comply with the protection concepts and implement all measures in accordance with the protection concept in order to ensure a safe and clean stay for guests.
 The label creates trust during the holidays on site.